 Brac

 Many tourists flock to Brac Island for Croatia beach vacations.
-The island is home to the most famous beach in Croatia: Zlatni Rat.
+The island is home to the most famous stretch of sand in the country: Zlatni Rat.

 However, there is more to do on Brac than just go to the beach – such as hiking, wine tasting and exploring the cute villages the dot the island.
 More Details: Hiking on Brac to Vidova Gora.